-Figure 7.
-Younger shoppers -- Gen Z, Millennials and Gen X -- are more interested in rewards for sustainable shopping.
+Figure 8.
+Millennials and Gen Z are more interested in rewards for sustainable shopping.

 Why this matters: Most consumers are spending less, but when they do spend, they want to make sustainable choices with retailers that have sustainable practices and ethically-sourced items.
 During tough economic times, this is a moral dilemma for shoppers, especially for Gen Z and Millennials who want to live their ideals but must contend with tighter budgets.
 How can retailers educate and reward consumers for making socially-conscious choices that make them feel good about shopping?